 The Pressure Treadle Pump is a foot-operated option for delivering pressurized water for depth to water less than 7 m.
 The pressure treadle pump is a simple foot-operated for small-scale irrigation.
 It is a modification of the suction-only treadle pump, using suction to draw water to the surface but which can then force the water out of the pump under pressure.
 This allows water to be moved a distance of up to 50 m across the ground, or to a height of 6 m above the pump.

-Table 5- Pressure Treadle Pump Technical Details and Cost
+Table 4 Pressure Treadle Pump Technical Details and Cost